Soda fountain: History

-In the Eastern Bloc countries, self-service soda fountains, located in shopping centers, farmers markets, or simply on the sidewalk in busy areas, became popular by the mid-20th century.
-In the USSR, a glass of carbonated water would sell for 1 kopeck, while for 3 kopecks one could buy a glass of fruit-flavored soda.
+In the Eastern Bloc countries, self-service soda fountains, located in shopping centers or farmers' markets or simply on the sidewalk in busy areas, became popular by the mid-20th century.
+In the USSR, a glass of carbonated water would sell for 1 kopeck, while a glass of fruit-flavored soda would sell for 3 kopecks.
 Most of these vending machines have disappeared since 1990; a few remain, usually provided with an operator.

+In literature and popular culture

+The arrival of soda fountain establishments in Glasgow, Scotland, was satirised by Neil Munro in his Erchie MacPherson story, "The Soda-Fountain Future", first published in the Glasgow Evening News on 11 October 1920.